- TheFestival.com »

 How does a roulette tournament work?

-It is important to note that the chips do not have direct monetary value but are labelled with a fictitious, usually significantly higher value.
+It is important to note that the chips do not have direct monetary value but are labeled with a fictitious, usually significantly higher value.
 This prevents the relatively small stake from being lost immediately.
-The chips for tournaments in real casinos are usually in a different colour than the normal chips with a fixed value.
+The chips for tournaments in real casinos are generally in a different color than the normal chips with a fixed value.
+Before the tournament starts the players are seated around a table based on a seat draw.
+The game is then played like normal roulette but with a couple of twists - ultimately the goal is to be the last man standing or have the most amount of chips after the flight/tournament has ended.

 - Buy your ticket at the cashier.